 It’s the final day, Day Five of Christmas Treats Week.
-And today we’re making Home Made Caramel Corn.
+And today we’re making Homemade Caramel Corn.
 It’s been so much fun making lots of sweet treats for the holidays.
 And, my family and friends sure are enjoying eating them all.
 Check them all out at the bottom of this post.

 One of my very favourite things to get at Disney World is the amazing Caramel Corn at Epcot, from the Weuther’s Bake Shop.
 After I made this caramel corn, I told my husband we don’t have to go to Disney World anymore.
 Then he looked sad, so I revised it to, we can satisfy our Disney World Caramel Corn cravings in between trips. 😉